asalavaty/influential/README.md

   Integrative Method for the Identification of the Most Influential Nodes within Networks. *Patterns*.
 2020.08.14.
 [Read online](https://doi.org/10.1016/j.patter.2020.100052).

-For the **Experimental data-based Integrative Ranking (ExIR)** model, please cite:

-- Salavaty A, Douek AM, Kaslin J, Ramialison M, Currie PD.
-ExIR enables prioritizing driver and biomarker genes from omics data in a reference free manner. *iScience*.
-In press.

 You can also access the package citation information from within R: